ThibaultGerrier/mCc/README.md

 We then further on added a few google tests, which only compare outputs for some simple code snippets.

+For more information how to use the compiler, please try
+    $ ./mcC --help

 ## Known Issues